chuxubank/Learning-AI/C1-Neural-Networks-and-Deep-Learning/W2-Neural-Networks-Basics/L1-Logistic-Regression-as-a-Neural-Network.md

 Logistic regression is a learning algorithm used in a supervised learning problem when the output $y$ are all either zero or one.
 The goal of logistic regression is to minimize the error between its predictions and training data.

 ### Cat vs No-cat
-Given an image represented by a feature vector 𝑥, the algorithm will evaluate the probability of a catbeing in that image.
+Given an image represented by a feature vector 𝑥, the algorithm will evaluate the probability of a cat being in that image.
 $$
 \text { Given } x , \hat { y } = P ( y = 1 | x ) , \text { where } 0 \leq \hat { y } \leq 1
 $$